-Total other expense, net consists primarily of foreign exchange gains (losses), losses on the extinguishment of debt and interest expense related to the Notes and Senior Credit Facilities.
+Total other expense, net consists primarily of foreign exchange gains (losses), losses on our investments in convertible notes, gains (losses) on the extinguishment of debt and interest expense related to the Notes.

-We expect our revenue to continue to be impacted by the changing dynamics in the global automotive industry which have resulted in production delays and slowdowns.
+We expect our revenue to continue to be impacted by the changing dynamics in the global automotive industry which has experienced production delays and slowdowns.
+Volatility in the political, legal and regulatory environment in which we operate, including trade, tariffs and related policies also has resulted in increased pricing pressure from customers and delays in program timelines.
 Macroeconomic conditions such as high interest rates and lack of credit availability have contributed to these production delays and slowdowns.
 In addition, the software and technology systems in automobiles have become increasingly complex, leading to substantial challenges and delays in production for some of our customers.
 Our business in adjacent markets, such as two-wheeled vehicles, trucks and AIoT, is also developing slower than anticipated due to the challenges of introducing different technology into a new market.
-In light of these challenges, we intend to focus on our cost structure and have taken, and expect to continue to take, cost reduction actions, which may result in additional restructuring costs and impairment charges.
-In particular, in August 2024, we announced a restructuring plan intended to reduce operating expenses and position us for profitable future growth (the "Plan").
-During the fourth quarter of fiscal year 2024, we incurred approximately \$8.1 million of restructuring charges as part of the Plan and expect to incur approximately \$4.4 million during fiscal year 2025.
-The implementation of the Plan will be substantially complete by the end of the first quarter of fiscal year 2025.
-Potential position eliminations are subject to legal requirements that vary by jurisdiction, which may extend this process beyond the first quarter of fiscal year 2025 in certain cases.
-The charges that we expect to incur are subject to a number of assumptions, including legal requirements in various jurisdictions, and actual expenses and charges may differ materially from the estimates disclosed above.
+In light of these challenges, we intend to make efforts to streamline our operations, and we continue to focus on our cost management and have taken, and expect to continue to take, cost reduction actions, which may result in additional restructuring costs.
+In particular, in September 2025, we announced the 2025 Plan intended to streamline certain operations.
+In August 2024, we announced the 2024 Plan intended to reduce operating expenses and position us for profitable growth.
+During fiscal year 2025, we incurred approximately \$15.4 million of restructuring charges as part of the 2024 Plan and currently estimate cash charges of approximately \$7.4 million to \$7.6 million during fiscal year 2026, as part of the 2025 Plan.
+The implementation of the 2024 Plan was substantially complete by the end of the first quarter of fiscal year 2025 and the implementation of the 2025 Plan is expected to be substantially complete by the end of the first quarter of fiscal year 2026.
+Potential position eliminations are subject to legal requirements that vary by jurisdiction, which may extend this process beyond the first quarter of fiscal year 2026 in certain cases.
+The charges that we expect to incur from the implementation of the 2025 Plan are subject to a number of assumptions, including legal requirements in various jurisdictions, and actual expenses and charges may differ materially from the estimates disclosed above.
 For additional details, refer to Item 1A.
 Risk Factors.

-Fiscal Year 2024 Compared with Fiscal Year 2023 and Fiscal Year 2023 Compared with Fiscal Year 2022
+Fiscal Year 2025 Compared with Fiscal Year 2024 and Fiscal Year 2024 Compared with Fiscal Year 2023